 Keep your Chipit close and allow them to participate in family activities, especially those involving children or seniors.

-6. The Rottweiler and Pit Bull mix ( AKA the Pitweiler)
+6. The Rottweiler and Pit Bull mix ( AKA Pitweiler)

 Pitweilers are large dogs that have a wide weight range of 29-45 kgs.
 Both parent breeds are courageous, loyal, and intelligent, but their protective instincts can come out full force around their loved ones.

-However, the Pitweiler is difficult to train out of these behaviors.
+However, Pitweiler is difficult to train out of these behaviors.

 You’ll need a lot of time and energy to ensure they don’t become aggressive towards people, but with enough patience, you can bring out this breed’s clownish personality.

-7. The adorable Corgi and Pit Bull mix (known as the Corgi Pit or Porgi)
+7. The Adorable Corgi and Pit Bull mix (AKA Corgi Pit)

 Despite their looks, they are cheerful and happy companions that have a fun spirit.